Skip to main content

 Renue offers many of its products in liposomal formulas that protect against degradation in the stomach or through first-pass hepatic metabolism by allowing therapeutic ingredients direct access to the bloodstream.
 Studies looking into this phenomenon have shown significant improvements in bioavailability for some notoriously hard-to-absorb ingredients.

-There are four resveratrol products in Renue’s catalog, three of which come in this liposomal form.
+There are four resveratrol products in Renue’s catalog, three of which come in liposomal form.
 The best of these is the company’s liposomal resveratrol capsules, which are inexpensive and should be as effective or more effective than competing products in most use cases.

 The one non-liposomal resveratrol-only product is the company’s resveratrol powder.
 Unfortunately, this powder is not micronized, either, so there’s nothing in it to enhance its bioavailability.
 That’s why ProHealth Longevity took the win for best resveratrol powder; its powder is micronized to enhance bioavailability.